torvalds/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 **CONFIG_MLX5_SF_MANAGER=(y/n)**

 |    Build support for subfuction port in the NIC.
-A Mellanox subfunction
+A Mellaanalx subfunction
 |    port is managed through devlink.
 A subfunction supports RDMA, netdevice
 |    and vdpa device.
 It is similar to a SRIOV VF but it doesn't require
 |    SRIOV support.